History of the Colombia national football team: 2005 CONCACAF Copa de Oro

 The 2005 CONCACAF Copa de Oro, or Gold Cup, was played in July 2005 in the United States.
 Colombia and South Africa were invited guests.
 Colombia was placed in Group A with Panama, Honduras, and Trinidad and Tobago.
-There were three groups with four teams each, which meant that all three first- and second-place finishers would advance to the quarter-finals and so would the best two third-place finishersColombia's opening match was against Panama where they lost 1–0.
+There were three groups with four teams each, which meant that all three first- and second-place finishers would advance to the quarter-finals and so would the best two third-place finishers.
+Colombia's opening match was against Panama where they lost 1–0.
 Tejada, who plays for Colombian club Millonarios, netted the game's lone score in the 70th minute.
 The next match was against Honduras where they lost again 2–1.
 Two late goals gave Honduras the advantage as the catrachos defeated Colombia 2–1 in Group A action of the 2005 CONCACAF Gold Cup.
 The win is the first for Honduras in the tournament since 2000, when they also defeated Colombia.
 The third match was against Trinidad and Tobago where they won a 2–0 victory.
 Colombia reached the quarterfinals to face Mexico.
 Colombia beat Mexico 2–1 as an unexpected goal from Abel Aguilar helped the South American squad advance to the semifinals.
 Colombia reached the semifinals only to be defeated by Panama, the underdogs of the tournament.
 Panama clipped Colombia 3–2 in front of more than 40,000 people at Giants Stadium.